TritonDataCenter/manta/docs/operator-guide.md

     sdc-oneachnode -a 'svcs -H marlin-agent'
     ```

+    **Note:** If new servers are added to be storage nodes, the above steps
+    must be run for each new server to install the "marlin" agent.
+Otherwise
+    compute jobs will not use that server.

 10. In each datacenter's manta deployment zone, deploy Manta components.

     a.
 In COAL, just run `manta-deploy-coal`.
 This step is idempotent.